Taxi Accident Claims | How Much Compensation Can I Claim For A Taxi Accident? | 2021 Update

 Taxi or minicab services are the most popular form of short-distance public transport in the United Kingdom.
 And as we would expect, due to this, the number of accidents that members of the public are involved in whilst riding in a minicab or taxi is quite high.

-In 2015 there were almost 250,000 registered taxi and private hire vehicles in the U.K. 69% of these licensed vehicles were minicabs, not taxis.
-Overall, there were almost 300,000 licensed taxi or minicab drivers in the U.K. in 2015.
+In 2019 there were almost 291,800 registered taxi and private hire vehicles in the U.K. 76% of these licensed vehicles were minicabs, not taxis.
+Overall, there were almost 362,600 licensed taxi or minicab drivers in the U.K. These numbers are records, there has never been as many licensed vehicles on the roads as there are today i Britain. in 2019.
+You can see more details about the number of registered PHV’s and taxi’s here.

-When we correlate these numbers with the statistics on road accidents that occurred in the U.K. in the same period we find that there were almost 200,000 accidents, of which 22,000 resulted in serious injury and 1,750 resulted in death.
+When we correlate these numbers with the statistics on road accidents that occurred in the U.K. we find that there were 153,158 casualties of all severities in reported road traffic accidents in 2019 which 25,945 resulted in serious injury and 1,752 resulted in death.
+You can see these numbers at their source in this government annual report.

 So, we can clearly see that the risk of being involved in a road traffic accident when riding in a taxi or minicab is quite high.
 Because of the frequency that we action compensation claims on behalf of our clients due to these types of accidents, we are in a position to help.